John Lewis broadband routers

 What is the latest John Lewis router?

-John Lewis’ latest router is the ZyXEL VMG8924.
-Although John Lewis provides a more basic router with its ADSL package, the ZyXEL VMG8924 is the most advanced model it supplies.
+John Lewis’ latest router is the ZyXEL VMG3925, which is provided to all its fibre customers.
+Although John Lewis provides a more basic router with its ADSL package, the ZyXEL VMG3925 is the most advanced model it supplies.

 Will I need a new router if I upgrade to fibre broadband from ADSL?